-(ii) The adjusting items to profit before tax include changes in operating assets and liabilities, and other items comprising adjustments in respect of non-cash items, operational interest receipts and payments, dividend receipts, income tax paid and cash flows in respect of assets categorised as available-for-sale investments.
-The most significant elements of the adjusting items within changes in operating assets and liabilities are as follows:

-Half Year 2006 £m Half Year 2005 £m Full Year 2005 £m Deferred acquisition costs (excluding changes taken directly to equity) (462) (21) (401) Other non-investment and non-cash assets (883) (1,333) (569) Investments (2,618) (7,794) (21,462) Banking customer accounts (285) (240) (861) Policyholder liabilities (including unallocated surplus) 4,115 8,582 21,126 Other liabilities (including operational borrowings) 206 243 180 Changes in operating assets and liabilities 73 (563) (1,987)

-- (iii) Acquisitions and disposals of subsidiaries shown above include venture subsidiaries of the PAC with-profits fund as shown in note J. In 2005, this also includes the purchase of Life Insurance Company of Georgia. - (iv) Structural borrowings of shareholder-financed operations consist of the core debt of the parent company and related finance subsidiaries, Jackson National Life surplus notes and Egg debenture loans.
+(iv) Structural borrowings of shareholder-financed operations consist of the core debt of the parent company and related finance subsidiaries, Jackson National Life surplus notes and Egg debenture loans.
 Core debt excludes borrowings to support short-term fixed income securities reinvestment programmes and non-recourse borrowings of investment subsidiaries of shareholder-financed operations.
-Cash flows in respect of these borrowings are included within operating cash flows. - (v) Structural borrowings of with-profits operations relates solely to the £100m 8.5 per cent undated subordinated guaranteed bonds which contribute to the solvency base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with-profits fund.
-Cash flows on other borrowings of with-profits funds, which principally relate to venture investment subsidiaries, are categorised as operating activities in the presentation above. - (vi) Cash movements in equity capital exclude scrip dividends and share capital issued in respect of the acquisition of Egg minority interests. - (vii) Of the cash and cash equivalents amounts reported above £388m (half year 2005: £42m; full year 2005: £263m) represents cash and cash equivalents of the parent company and related finance subsidiaries.
+Cash flows in respect of these borrowings are included within operating cash flows.

+(v) Structural borrowings of with-profits operations relates solely to the £100 million 8.5 per cent undated subordinated guaranteed bonds which contribute to the solvency base of the Scottish Amicable Insurance Fund (SAIF), a ring-fenced sub-fund of the PAC with profits fund.
+Cash flows on other borrowings of with-profits funds, which principally relate to venture investment subsidiaries, are categorised as operating activities in the presentation above.

-NOTES ON THE UNAUDITED IFRS BASIS RESULTS
+(vi) Cash movements in equity capital exclude scrip dividends and share capital issued in respect of the acquisition of Egg minority interests.

+Notes on the unaudited International Financial Reporting Standards (IFRS) basis results

-A Basis of preparation and audit status
+A. Basis of preparation and audit status

-This interim financial information has been prepared using the accounting policies adopted by the Group in its last consolidated financial statements, as updated by any changes in accounting policies it intends to make in its next consolidated financial statements as a result of new or changed IFRSs that are already endorsed by the EU and that are applicable or available for early adoption for the next annual financial statements.
+This interim financial information has been prepared using the accounting policies adopted by the Group in its last consolidated financial statements, as updated by any changes in accounting policies it intends to make in its next consolidated financial statements as a result of new or changed IFRS that are already endorsed by the European Union (EU) and that are applicable or available for early adoption for the next annual financial statements.

-The half year 2005 financial statements published in July 2005 were prepared in accordance with the presentation, recognition and measurement bases that were expected to be applied for the full year 2005 results on first time adoption of International Financial Reporting Standards.
+The half year 2005 financial statements published in July 2005 were prepared in accordance with the presentation, recognition and measurement bases that were expected to be applied for the full year 2005 results on first time adoption of IFRS.
 The comparative half year 2005 results shown within this announcement include minor changes to those previously published arising from the refinement of these bases in the second half of 2005 prior to their application to the full year financial statements.